-Share Based Payments (Refer to Note 24 to the financial statements)
+Share Based Payments

+(Refer to Note 26 to the financial statements)

-In prior years, the Company had issued performance rights to employees and consultants comprising 4,500,000 performance rights to consultants and 2,600,000 to employees.
-These had not fully vested at the beginning of the financial year.
+During the year, the Company granted 4,000,000 listed options to brokers.
+In prior years, the Company had issued performance rights to employees and consultants which were yet to vest at the beginning of the financial year.